WuYarong/YP_Hotspots/README.md

 -l 4653728 -o d1k_r10k_w500.hotregion -d 1000 -r 10000 -w 500 -t 20
 `

-Running the complete test dataset will take 10 hours or more.
-If you only want to verify successful execution, you can either use a quarter of the test dataset (while proportionally reducing the reference genome length of 4,653,728 bp) or reduce the "-r" parameter.
+Running the complete test dataset will take 10 hours or more a "normal" desktop computer.
+If you just want to test whether it can run successfully, you can either use a quarter of the test dataset (while proportionally reducing the reference genome length of 4,653,728 bp) or reduce the "-r" parameter.

 ## License
 This project is covered under the GUN General Public License, version 3.0 (GPL-3.0).